Transition-Algebra/TATP/README.md

 The tool can loaded into Maude by executing `maude -no-banner -allow-files run-tatp.maude` from the directory `src`.

-A few sample specifications can be found in the directory `src/test`.
-They can be loaded into the tool using the command `load test/file.ta`.
+A few sample specifications can be found in the directory `examples`.
+They can be loaded into the tool using the command `load ../examples/file.ta`.

 ## Syntax